Shame, Shame Spirals, Toxic Shame, Carried Shame

 What is "normal" shame?

-So we have normal shame — let's maybe call it "today shame" which is fully rooted in something actually happening right now, and pretty time-limited so long as it doesn't trigger additional shame issues.
-In essence it says, "If others find out, my belongingness may be threatened."
-Or, others have actually found out, and it's time to make amends or it may affect your relationships.
+It's helpful to examine adaptive shame — we could call it "today shame" or "normal" shame — which is fully rooted in something actually happening right now, and pretty time-limited so long as it doesn't trigger additional shame issues.
+In essence it says, "If others find out, my social needs may be threatened."
+Or, others have actually found out, and it's time to make amends or it may affect your social connections.

 This shame comes with the message "Oops.
 I made a mistake; I better fix it."
-We may be embarrassed, a sibling of shame.
-Or humiliated.
+We may be embarrassed or humiliated; these are shame-based emotions.
 But so long as it's only about what's actually going on in the Here & Now, about this single incident not deep past and other people, then it's "normal" shame.
 A realistic corrective emotion about something actually happening.

 Shame & Human Development